 Within this changing perspective, humanity’s initial and tentative exploration of space has only seemed to confirm the fragility of the human condition to survive beyond the confines of ‘Mother Earth’.
 While, at the same time, the eco-sciences have been sounding the alarm bells by raising doubts about humanity’s long-term prospects here at ‘home’.
 If we add to this mix, the subliminal message of special relativity that the distance to and between the stars may prove to be an insurmountable hurdle, given the technical problems of reaching anything like light speed, any optimism within the scientific worldview, as understood by society at large, may begin to quickly evaporate as the 21st century ‘progresses’ towards an ever more uncertain future.
-It is realized that this may seem a somewhat alarmist viewpoint to be making within what purports to be a discussion of cosmology, but the relevance of some of these statement might be set against the following quote by William K. Clifford:
+It is realized that this may seem a somewhat alarmist viewpoint to be making within what purports to be a discussion of cosmology, but the relevance of some of these statements might be set against the following quote by William K. Clifford:

 |"The danger to society is not merely that it should believe wrong things, though that is great enough; but that it should become credulous, and lose the habit of testing things and inquiring into them, for then it must sink back into savagery.
 It may matter little to me, in my cloud-castle of sweet illusions and darling lies; but it matters much to Man that I have made my neighbours ready to deceive.
 The credulous man is father to the liar and the cheat."|

 Although, Clifford wrote these words over 100 years ago, the ‘danger to society’ is possibly even greater if society, as a whole, loses ‘faith’ in science to solve real world problems.
 The implication of the previous statement might be seen in the words of Edward De Bono: